 Reth

-Reth (Rust Ethereum) is a new, modular execution client written in Rust.
+Reth (Rust Ethereum) is a modular execution client written in Rust.
 It is developed by Paradigm and is famous for its incredible sync speed and low storage requirements.

 🛡️ Role: Reth is the Performance Choice.
 It can fully sync a mainnet archive node in days (not weeks) and uses significantly less storage than Geth or Erigon.